Sony appeals to film lovers with slimline Xperia 5 smartphone

 Sales have been declining in the smartphone market, with the trade dispute between the United States and China weighing on consumer and industry sentiment.

-Samsung Electronics, the world’s leading smartphone maker, unveiled its $2,000 folding smartphone, the Galaxy Fold, on Thursday in Seoul.
+Samsung Electronics (005930.KS), the world’s leading smartphone maker, unveiled its $2,000 folding smartphone, the Galaxy Fold, on Thursday in Seoul.

-Apple plans to unveil its latest iPhone generation on Sept.
+Apple (AAPL.O) plans to unveil its latest iPhone generation on Sept.
 10, while China’s Huawei Technologies, the world’s No.2 smartphone maker, will unbox its 5G-ready Mate 30 range in Munich on Sept.
 19.

 ($1 = 0.9040 euros)